elham-ya/User-Dashboard/README.md

 # User-Dashboard
-this code use type script
+this project use type script and tailwind css and is about login into dashboard